meisme-dev/appdrag/README.md

 `/path/to/exe -f <folder>`

 ## Build dependencies
-`glib2-devel` for notifications and interfacting with libflatpak
+`glib2-devel` for notifications and interfacing with libflatpak

 `flatpak-devel` for installing flatpaks